EventStore/EventStore/docs/cluster.md

 Cluster nodes try to ensure that the communication with their neighbour nodes is not broken.
 They use the gossip protocol and call each other after a specified period of time.
 This period is called the gossip interval.
 You can change the `GossipInvervalMs` setting so cluster nodes check in with each other more or less frequently.

-The default value is one second.
-For cloud deployments, we recommend using two seconds instead (2000 ms).
+The default value is two seconds (2000 ms).

 | Format               | Syntax                          |
 |:---------------------|:--------------------------------|